projects-in-progrmaming-hodlup/Activity_8/README.md

    - Purpose: Allows users to set their notification preferences.
    - Props:
      - `onSubmit`: Function to call when the form is submitted.
+     - `cryptocurrencies`: Array of available cryptocurrencies for selection.
      - `initialData`: Initial values to populate the form (useful for modifying settings).

    - State:
+     - `selectedCrypto`: Stores the name of the selected cryptocurrency.
+The state defaults to first cryptocurrency in the mock data (refer to mockData.js under data) and is updated with the user input (using initialData.selectedCrypto if modifying settings).
      - `notificationType`: Tracks whether the alert is based on price or percentage.
 The state defaults to 'Price' and is updated with the user input (using initialData.notificationType if modifying settings).
      - `thresholdValue`: Holds the user-defined threshold for the alert.
 The state defaults to an empty string ('') and is updated with the user input (using initialData.thresholdValue if modifying settings)
      - `notificationMethod`: Stores the preferred method of notification (e.g., Email, SMS).
 The state defaults to 'Email' and is updated with the user input (using initialData.notificationMethod if modifying settings)